 With most major power tool battery brands, there exists a common issue: Balancing.

-When cells in a series pack are imbalanced—such as one sitting at 3.9V and another at 3.2V—the battery management system (BMS) typically stops operation as soon as any single cell hits the low voltage limit of 2.5v-3v, or full charge value of 4.2v.
-During charging, the highest cell hits 4.2v first, cutting off the charger early and leaving the other cells (the pack) only partially full, which is why it won't show all indicator bars.
-During use, that lower cell drops to the minimum voltage cutoff long before the healthy cells, forcing the tool to shut down early due to "low battery" and resulting in short runtime.
-On a new pack, all cells are equal voltage, but as time goes on with usage and charging, this voltage drift naturally occurs, and is expected.
+A typical power tool battery consists of 5 individual battery cells or cell banks lined in series.
+When cells in a pack are imbalanced from one another such as one sitting at 3.9V and another at 3.2V, the battery management system (BMS) typically stops operation as soon as any single cell hits the low voltage limit of 2.5v-3v, or full charge value of 4.2v.
+During charging, the highest voltage cell hits 4.2v first, cutting off the charger early and leaving the other cells (the pack) only partially full, which is why it won't show all indicator bars.
+During use, that lower cell drops to the minimum voltage cutoff long before the other cells, forcing the tool to shut down early due to "low battery" even though the other cells have plenty of remaining power, resulting in short runtime.
+On a new pack, all cells are equal voltage, but as time goes on with charging and discharging, this voltage drift naturally occurs, and is expected.

 When you send me a pack exhibiting signs of cell imbalance, I will disassemble it and verify the issue.
 Upon noticing cell imbalance, I will then connect it up to my balancer and begin slowly bleeding cell voltages into each other until they all read the same.
 This is a cost effective way to solve the issue and give the pack many more years of life.
 However, this does take a considerable amount of time to perform on larger batteries.